Art&Craft

 photo source: generationsofcratf.wordpress.com

-First the wood of different species is chosen according to colour and texture.
-It is chosen frasin for white, cherry for light brown, Japanese magnolia for dark brown and many other species in the area that each comes with its own specific colour.
+First wood of different species is chosen according to color and texture.
+It is chosen frasin for white, cherry for light brown, Japanese magnolia for dark brown and many other species found in the area that each comes in its own specific color.

-Each piece of wood is then cut and processed to produce very fine wooden rods of different colours.
-These are glued together in the form of a hexagon, cylinder or parallelepiped so that in section they form a geometric pattern from the play of colours.
-No stain or other colouring is used.
-The design results, as with classical inlay, from the difference in colour between the different species of wood.
+Each piece of wood is then cut and processed, resulting in very fine wooden rods of different colors.
+These are glued together in the shape of a hexagon, cylinder or parallelepiped, so that in cross-section they form a geometric pattern from the interplay of colors.
+No baiquet or other coloring is used.
+The pattern results, as in classical inlay, from the difference in color between the various species of wood.

-After the glue has cured, the hexagons (or other shapes) are cut into smaller pieces that are glued together to form a larger piece with a geometric design - Tanegi.
-This makes small wooden panels with the same geometric pattern or, using pieces of several kinds of 'tubes', with different patterns.
-At the end very thin aesthetic veneers - Duku - are removed using a very sharp razor blade.
-The veneer obtained is smoothed with an iron and then glued onto various objects.
+After the glue has hardened, the hexagons (or other shapes) are cut into smaller pieces which are glued together to form a larger piece with a geometric pattern - Tanegi.
+Such small wooden panels are made with the same geometric pattern or, using pieces of several kinds of "tubes", with different patterns.
+At the end, very thin veneers - Duku - are cut out with a very sharp-bladed planer.
+The resulting veneer is smoothed with an iron and then glued to various objects.

-It's a laborious process and from the time the wood is cut to the time the veneer is made can take days, maybe even weeks.
+It's a laborious process and from the time the wood is cut to the veneer can take days, maybe even weeks.

 yosegi-zaiku